The Complete Guide To Disputing Student Loans on Your Credit Report

 Data Input Errors

 Some errors may be simple data management errors.
-If you previously reported incorrect information and it’s back on your credit report, you need to follow up on your report or make a new one.
+If you previously disputed incorrect information and it’s back on your credit report, you need to follow up on your dispute or make a new one.
 It's good to check your reports for errors and check them again later to ensure the errors have been resolved.

 Also, make sure that any negative information that is at least seven years old (excluding Chapter 7 bankruptcies) has dropped off your credit report.

-How To Dispute Your Student Loan History on Your Credit Report
+How To Dispute Student Loan Errors on Your Credit Report

 To dispute errors, you’ll need to first compare information on your credit report to your own records.
 Then you can report the errors to your lender and each major credit bureau.